 If you have an infection or cancer, a lymph node may become swollen.
 If you are concerned about your lymph nodes, speak to your doctor.

 Lymph nodes and cancer

-Sometimes cancer can start in the lymph nodes (such as in lymphoma), but cancer can also spread from one part of the body to another through lymph nodes.
+Sometimes cancer can start in the lymph nodes (such as in lymphoma), but some others types of cancer can also spread from one part of the body to another through lymph nodes.

 If a person has cancer, doctors examine lymph nodes carefully to see whether or not they are affected by cancer.
 They can do this by:

 - feeling all the nodes in the body

 - getting scans, for example a CT scan

 - removing nodes near the cancer, then examining them under a microscope

 - taking a biopsy of the lymph nodes near the cancer, then examining them under a microscope

 This is done to see if the cancer has spread or not.
 This helps doctors work out the best treatment for the cancer.